Gerak Khas (Malaysian Army unit): Nucleus team

-Six more Basic Commando courses were held after the first batch, and the MSSU finally reached its full strength.
-At the time, the MSSU was stationed at Sebatang Karah Camp in Port Dickson, Negeri Sembilan.
+Following this, six additional Basic Commando Courses were conducted, allowing the MSSU to reach its full operational strength.
+At the time, the MSSU was stationed at Camp Sebatang Karah in Port Dickson, Negeri Sembilan, marking the beginning of Malaysia's modern special forces development.

 13 May incident

 The MSSU was on the verge of being disbanded by the brass after the Indonesia–Malaysia conflict officially ended in 1966.
 The Communist insurgency occurred in 1968, but at the time, all military units in Malaysia were trained in jungle warfare, and Malaysia was assisted by special forces from the Commonwealth of Nations for special operations.
 Malaysian police, in addition to the military, had their own jungle squads (now known as General Operations Force) to assist in combating communists at the time.
 A special operations task force did not appear to be required.